philippelt/netatmo-api-python/README.md

     python setup.py install

 Depending on your permissions you might be required to use sudo.
-Once installed you can simple add latmo to your python scripts by including:
+Once installed you can simple add lnetatmo to your python scripts by including:

     import lnetatmo